nickcjordan/cct-analytics/README.md

 - Although AWS CDK was the preferred technology for IaC, I decided to use Terraform as this is what I use in my current role
 	- I am confident I could have taken the time to learn AWS CDK, but in the interest of time I went with what I know
 - I have verified that the commands `terraform init` and `terraform plan` execute successfully, but to fully verify functionality I would need to do a full deployment
-	- I have decided that for the purpose of this excercise, I am not going to *actually* deploy to AWS, but instead just have the files prepared as if it was deployable (I assume this was the intent)
+	- I have decided that for the purpose of this exercise, I am not going to *actually* deploy to AWS, but instead just have the files prepared as if it was deployable (I assume this was the intent)
 - The terraform I wrote is for the bare minimum to illustrate the base required architecture.
 In a production setting, here are some things I would do differently:
-	- regional resources would be refactored into it's own terraform module
+	- Regional resources would be refactored into its own terraform module
-	- regional resources would be deployed using a multi region approach for redundancy
+	- Regional resources would be deployed using a multi-region approach for redundancy
 	- API Gateway would be configured with a custom domain using Route53
-	- API Gateway would be configured with healthcheck that initiates failover to redundant region
+	- API Gateway would be configured with health check that initiates failover to redundant region
 	- API Gateway would be configured with proper authentication
 	- API Gateway would be configured to deploy multiple stages for different environments (ex. test, qc, prod)
 	- Lambda would be built with Lambda Alias to assist with versioning strategy with API